 A lovely thick, choppy bob haircut can remove heaviness from your hair.
 Choppy layers work well with thicker locks because they reduce weight.
 They can even have a movement-enhancing effect on your hair when cut correctly.
 Most thick-haired ladies tend to avoid bobs due to their hair density.
 However, hairstylists can adapt layering techniques to help make this style wearable.

-If you want to keep your long thick strands but you’re not up for the upkeep, the messy shag with choppy layers is a great option.
+If you want to keep your long thick strands but are not up for the upkeep, the messy shag with choppy layers is a great option.
 Thick hair may offer a curly texture if you tousle your locks, volume in the crown, and volume throughout your hair.
-Low-maintenance haircuts for long thick hair are the way to save time and energy styling.
+Low-maintenance haircuts for long, thick hair are the way to save time and energy styling.

 A flirty textured bob is a modern version of the vintage bubble cut.
 Waves on your short bronde locks create shape and movement, giving you a beautiful appearance for your thick hair style.